 After the broil, stir chili powder, chipotle peppers, adobo sauce, honey, vinegar, oregano, cumin, and cloves to the onion and garlic pan.

-Return pan to Suvie.
-Fill reservoir, enter cook settings and cook now or schedule.
+Return pan pans into your Suvie, input settings, and cook now or schedule.

 During the cook, prepare the toppings.
 Slice red onion and lime wedges.
 Crumble the queso fresco.